batocera-linux/batocera.linux/batocera-Changelog.md

 - PCSX2x6 emulator for Namco2x6 systems (see the _info.txt file for rom details)
 - RPCS3 interface translations
 - SM2-Emu emulator for Model 2 games
+- Sonic Mania options for 4:3 aspect ratio, screen shaders and the developer menu
 - Steam is installed automatically from Flathub the first time it is launched
 - Upgrades : migration from x86_64 to x86-64-v3 is now possible from the menu for eligible software.
 - Upgrades : upgrades to stable releases is now possible via torrent, directly from the menu.